skilesare/immortality/a-definition-of-morality.md

 This is not going to be enough for many people.
 In a sense it is a presupposition that it is good and right for there to be this reality we live in and that we can derive what is good and right by observing what we see.

+#On the duality of morality

+We will find by observing that there is a Moral Authority given to more advanced and complex entities.
+This Moral Authority must always be balanced with a Moral Responsibility given from the more advanced and complex entitites to lesser entities.
+This is derived for the reality that any lesser entity may be a springboard to a new and more complex entity that has never existed before.

+#On Evil

+Evil arises in two ways.

+The first is when the moral authority is threatend from below.

+The second is when the moral responsibility is ignored or currently unachievable.
+This often manifests in a 'moral dilemma' that seemingly cannot be overcome without committing some evil.

+#On knowledge

-But we cannot only observe.
-We must explain.
-And we must codify our explanations so that we know.
+But we are not left alone with this evil.
+We can explain.
+And we can codify our explanations so that we know.
 Our minds are universal explainers.
 And using the tools we have on hand, and the ones we will develop, we should be universal constructors.
 If it is allowed by the physics of our universe, we should be able to accomplish it with the right knowledge.

+#On Overcoming Evil

-Morality is the innate drive of a universal explainer to explain evil, developing knowledge about that evil, and use the knowledge gained to annihilate that evil.
+We will find that morality demandes that a universal explainer try to explain evil, developing knowledge about that evil, and use the knowledge gained to annihilate that evil.